 Wedding budget, blah.
 I know, this can be a stressful part of planning your special day.
 You want everything to be perfect, but there’s that pesky price tag, sometimes way outside the range of what you’re aiming for.
-Listen now:

 My first words of advice for you …